kyma-project/website/content/blog-posts/2020-03-22-release-notes-1.11/index.md

 ### API Server Proxy authorization check removed

-SubjectAccessReview (SAR) is a mechanism in Kubernetes designed to verify user permissions, which is done by calling the API Server and verifying if the user has the desired access to the called resources.
+SubjectAccessReview (SAR) is a mechanism in Kubernetes designed to verify user permissions.
+It is done by calling the API Server and verifying if a user has the desired access to the called resources.
 Until now, the API Server Proxy made such a check for each call to the Kubernetes API Server, which increased the duration of those calls.
 This has been removed to increase the response times of the API Server Proxy.
 Note that the Kubernetes API Server still verifies user permissions.

 ### Namespace-admin group renaming